tduarte/duarte-blue/README.md

 ## About

 **duarte-blue** is a gaming-focused Universal Blue image that delivers the ultimate Linux gaming and desktop experience out of the box.
-Built on top of Bazzite (GNOME + NVIDIA), this custom image is designed for gamers and users who want a visually stunning, high-performance system without the hassle of manual configuration.
+Built on top of Bazzite GNOME, this custom image comes in two variants (NVIDIA and Intel/AMD) and is designed for gamers and users who want a visually stunning, high-performance system without the hassle of manual configuration.

 ### What's Included

 🎮 **Gaming Ready**
 - Steam and Lutris pre-configured for gaming
-- NVIDIA drivers
+- GPU drivers (NVIDIA or Intel/AMD depending on variant)
 - And all other improvements provided by Bazzite

 🌐 **Modern Applications**